buda-base/drs-deposit/DRS-BATCH-PROCESSING/DepositWorkflow.md

 cmd | getline thisCount
 close(cmd)
 sumCount += thisCount
-print $1 "|" thisCount "|" sumCount }' ; done < UnDepositedBuildPaths.txt
+print $1 "|" thisCount "|" sumCount }' ; done < DictUnDepositedBuildPaths.txt
 ```
-Save that to a file, and then find the number that's before 250000
+Save that to a file, and then find the number that's before 250000 (less any repair builds you've set up earlier)
 For example
 `/Volumes/DRS_Staging/DRS/prod/20180402/worksList6.15.03/batchW18579-1/batch.xml|     480|242505`
-Then you can just stream that out to your source file, taking out the count metadata
+Then you can just stream that out to your source file
-`sed -n '1,/242505/p' CumList.txt  | cut -f1 -d'|' > DoThisNow.txt`
+`sed -n -e '1,/242505/p'   CumList.txt  | cut -f1 -d'|' > DoThisNow.txt`
 and take it out of the original list
 `sed -n '/242505/,$p' CumList.txt | cut -f1 -d'|' > AfterFirstTranchePaths.txt`
 Generally, I don't re-use this index, I rebuild it every day, to allow for possible new builds